AHRQ’s Safety Program for Nursing Homes: On-Time Prevention

 Both worksheets are intended to be used with the help of an On-Time trained facilitator.
 The facilitator helps with the discussion generated by the self-assessment worksheet and the menu of strategies so that the change team can reengineer current day-to-day practice, with appropriate input from CNAs and all relevant disciplines.

-An additional item included to help integrate the On-Time reports into workflow is "Implementation Steps and Timeline."
+An additional tool included to help integrate the On-Time reports into workflow is "Implementation Steps and Timeline."
 It provides a step-by-step description of all the steps needed to integrate the reports into daily workflow and an approximate timeline.

-For each of the adverse events, a Facilitator training curriculum has been developed.
-The training prepares Facilitators to teach the content of the electronic reports and guide a nursing home team to integrate reports into existing workflow and make changes in prevention processes when needed.
+For each of the adverse events, a Facilitator training curriculum is included.
+The training materials prepare Facilitators to teach the content of the electronic reports and guide a nursing home team to integrate reports into existing workflow and make changes in prevention processes when needed.
+Although written for a trainer in a classroom situation, the materials can be used for self-study as well.

 Health Information Technology/EMR Resources

 Functional specifications for each of the On-Time reports are provided for each adverse event.
 Functional specifications are intended to provide enough information for EMR vendor programmers to produce the reports as designed and incorporate reports into the vendor's EMR product.